jamiedidthis/quartz/content/info.md

 date: 2024-01-23T16:29:00
 lastmod: 2024-01-23T16:30:00
 ---
+Hi!
+I’m [[info|Jamie]], and this is part scratchpad, part library, part second brain, a repository of whatever I’m reading or learning at the moment, evolving as I do.

+I think in [[notes/bottom-up processing|nonlinear fashion]], so the content is more of [[notes/rhizomatic thinking|a web of connections]] than a chronological blog.
+Choose your own adventure—there’s no wrong place to start.

+## About me 👀

 I’m a freelance graphic designer, [[notes/vocateur|vocateur reader]], [[notes/amateur|amateur]] writer, artist, and book collector living in rural NC.
 The <a href="/books" class="internal-link">book collection</a> here is actually highly incomplete, find me on [Goodreads](https://www.goodreads.com/jamieharris) for the more extensive (yet still not exhaustive) list.
 I also occasionally appear on [Instagram](https://instagram.com/jamiedidthis) when I’m not in hibernation.

 ## Field guide 🌳